 Hello!
 Bonjour, 你好, salve!
 My name is Penelope Geng.
 I use the pronouns she/her/hers.
-I am an associate professor of English at Macalester College in St. Paul, Minnesota (2021-present; assistant professor 2015-2021).
+I am an associate professor of English at Macalester College in St. Paul, Minnesota (2021-present; assistant professor 2015-2021) an author of the book Communal Justice in Shakespeare’s England: Drama, Law, Emotion (2021, learn more).
 Additionally, I am a co-founder and co-convener of Uncommon Bodies (2019-present).
 At Mac, I teach classes on Shakespeare, drama, law and literature, demonology, and disability.
 Please contact me if you have questions about my research or teaching, Renaissance or Shakespeare studies.

 Join Me for Two Events in March 2022